latest nhpb_banner 1__compressed2

 How to Save Money

-Salvation Army free basic needs and financial aid programs
+Salvation Army free basic needs and financial assistance programs

-Food pantries and a feeding program provides a free, daily hot nutritious meal for anyone who would like to site down and eat at their center.
-The pantries may have canned goods, perishable food, breads, formula, and other support.
+Food pantries and a feeding program provides a free, daily hot nutritious meal for anyone who would like to sit down and eat at their center.
+The Salvation Army pantries may have canned goods, perishable food, breads, formula, and other support.
 Volunteers of the Salvation Army may also deliver to the homebound or senior citizens in Pasco County.

-For those low income or senior families that qualify, a wide range of other social services and resources are available.
+For those low income residents that qualify, a wide range of other social services are often available.
 They include the following.

-• Case management, which incorporates community education, Professional Training, information and referrals, and even personal and legal advocacy.
+• Case management, which incorporates community education, professional training, referrals, and even occassional legal advocacy.

 • Support Groups for Women and Children, Crisis Intervention, and a 24 hour hotline.
 This hotline gives information on Florida cash and public assistance programs as well as other support.

-Additional holiday programs and school supplies can assist the less fortunate.
-This can include programs such as Angel Tree and Adopt a Family.
+Additional holiday programs and school supply giveaways can assist the less fortunate.
+This can include programs such as Angel Tree, which is sometimes referred to as Adopt a Family.
 Children and seniors may receive goods, such as toys or free clothes, around the holidays.

 Thrift and family store

-Family stores operate in the region.
+Family stores, commonly called a thrit store, operate in the region.
 Some of what a regional thrift store may have for the general public is the following.
-Receive clothing for women, such as socks, hygiene products, dresses, blankets, linens, and over-the-counter medication.
+Receive access to affordable clothes for women, such as socks.
+The store may also have hygiene products, dresses, blankets, linens, and electronic.
 The thrift store may have children’s goods too, such as undergarments, pajamas, socks, diapers, baby wipes, baby shampoo, school supplies.

-More general items are offered too.
+More general items are often offered too.
 This can include cleaning supplies, freezer bags, paper products, storage bags, alarm clocks, pots and pans, silverware, plastic bowls, and plastic cups.
+All of these goods are sold to the general public at a reduce price.

-Addresses and phone numbers of Pasco County centers
+Addresses and phone numbers of Salvation Army Pasco County centers

 By Jon McNamara